Moohan/HomeAssistant-OctopusEnergy/_docs/faq.md

 Because all rates are in kWh, if any conversions are required into kWh then the cost could also be out by this conversion.

-The conversion cubic meters (m3) to kWh is achieved by following this [formula](https://www.theenergyshop.com/guides/how-to-convert-gas-units-to-kwh).
+The conversion of cubic meters (m3) to kWh is achieved by following this [formula](https://www.theenergyshop.com/guides/how-to-convert-gas-units-to-kwh).
 The part that can differ from person to person is the calorific value, which defaults in the integration to 40.
 This will most likely be incorrect, but unfortunately is not provided by the OE APIs.
 Therefore you'll need to set it as part of your [account](./setup/account.md#calorific-value).
 This changes throughout the year and can be found on your latest bill.

 ## I want to use the tariff overrides, but how do I find an available tariff?

 To find an available tariff, you can use the Octopus Energy API to search for [current products](https://developer.octopus.energy/docs/api/#list-products).
 Once a product has been found, you can look up the product to find the tariff in your region and for your target energy supply.

-For example if I was on the tariff `E-1R-SUPER-GREEN-24M-21-07-30-A` and I wanted to check `Flexible Octopus November 2022 v1`.
+For example, if I was on the tariff `E-1R-SUPER-GREEN-24M-21-07-30-A` and I wanted to check `Flexible Octopus November 2022 v1`.
 I would look up all of the [products](https://api.octopus.energy/v1/products) and look for my target under `full_name` or `display_name`.
-I would then look up the product by taking the specified `code` and putting it at the end of the [products url](https://api.octopus.energy/v1/products).
+I would then look up the product by taking the specified `code` and putting it at the end of the [products URL](https://api.octopus.energy/v1/products).

 ![All products example](./assets/product_lookup.png)

-In this scenario, the `code` is `VAR-22-11-01` and so the product url is [https://api.octopus.energy/v1/products/VAR-22-11-01](https://api.octopus.energy/v1/products/VAR-22-11-01).
+In this scenario, the `code` is `VAR-22-11-01` and so the product URL is [https://api.octopus.energy/v1/products/VAR-22-11-01](https://api.octopus.energy/v1/products/VAR-22-11-01).
 From this list, I would then look up the tariff for my region (e.g. `A` defined at the end of my current tariff) which is defined in the `code` field.
 It is this value that you add to the `cost_override_tariff` entity.
 In this example, I want the duel electricity tariff version, so will pick `E-2R-VAR-22-11-01-A`.

 ![Target product example](./assets/product_tariff_lookup.png)

 ## How do I know when there's an update available?

-If you've installed via HACS, then you can keep an eye on `sensor.hacs` to see the number of pending updates.
+If you've installed it via HACS, then you can keep an eye on `sensor.hacs` to see the number of pending updates.
 This could be used with an automation or highlighted on your dashboard.
 This will include any HACS integration update, not just this one.
 If you're feeling a little more adventurous, then you can enable HACS' [experimental features](https://hacs.xyz/docs/configuration/options/).
 This will surface any available updates in the normal update location within Home Assistant.

 If you've installed the integration manually, then you should keep an eye on the [GitHub releases](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/releases).
 You could even subscribe to the [RSS feed](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/releases.atom).